clarify/template-clarify-automation/README.md

 In order to do this, you must:

-- Enable GitHub Actions for your cloned repository.
+- In your cloned repository settings, ensure GitHub Actions are enabled (usually on by default).
 - Generate username/password credentials for an "automation" integration in Clarify.
 - Copy the values and add [secrets][ga-secrets] `CLARIFY_USERNAME` and `CLARIFY_PASSWORD` to the repository.